AndrewErie/AndrewErie/README.md

 - 🌱 I’m currently learning Unity and C#
 - 💞️ I’m looking to collaborate on Game Development

--    I work by day as Senior Systems Engineer and Developer
+-    I work by day as a Sr. Systems Engineer and Developer

 <!---
 AndrewErie/AndrewErie is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.